Creating a Docker image¶

 automatically

-(see Change log for detailed information regarding changelog.h
+in changelog.h (see Change log for detailed information regarding changelog.h).

 At time of writing, GitHub Actions[3] facilitates the above process.
 While this is convenient (because it's free and well